Sergej Barbarez: Managerial career

+Bosnia and Herzegovina

 On 19 April 2024, Barbarez was appointed as the new head coach of the Bosnia and Herzegovina national team, signing a four-year contract with the Bosnian FA.
 His first game in charge was a friendly 3–0 away defeat to England on 3 June 2024.
 He was victorious in the team's opening 2026 FIFA World Cup qualifying match against Romania on 21 March 2025.
 Bosnia and Herzegovina recorded three more wins against Cyprus, and back-to-back victories over San Marino, marking this their most successful FIFA World Cup or UEFA Euro qualification opening.
 Barbarez's side suffered its first defeat in the qualifying campaign on 9 September 2025, losing to Austria 2–1 at home.

+Following a 3–1 win over Romania at home on 15 November, Bosnia and Herzegovina needed to defeat Austria three days later in the final group match to qualify directly for the World Cup.
+Despite holding on to a 1–0 lead until the 77th minute, the match ended in a draw.
+As a result, Barbarez's team finished second in the group, two points behind Austria, and qualified for the play-offs.
+On 26 March 2026, following a late Edin Džeko equaliser against Wales in the play-off semi-finals, Bosnia and Herzegovina managed to win on penalties and advance to the final against Italy.
+On 31 March, Bosnia and Herzegovina defeated Italy on penalties after a 1–1 draw in the play-off final, qualifying for the 2026 World Cup and marking their second appearance as an independent nation.